MSMetzger/ThreadSketch/README.md

     t.start();
 ```

-The only difference is the constructor, since you have to pass the monitoring _ThreadSketcher_.
+The only difference is the constructor.
+You have to pass the monitoring _ThreadSketcher_.

 Note that the [Runnable](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html). implementation is the same and does not require changes to be compatible with _threadSketch_.